Henrico Education Foundation – Sandra Marroquin Scholarship

 Applicant must be of Polish or Polish-American descent and demonstrate his/her descent with a family tree.

-Applicant must be a full time college student, currently enrolled at an accredited college or university in the United States or a high school senior who will be enrolled in summer or fall semester.
+Applicant must be a full time college student, currently enrolled at an accredited college or university in the United States, with confirmed future attendance at an institution in the summer or fall semester of 2025.
+Students who have not yet attended college, such as high school seniors, are not eligible.

 Applicant must describe his/her involvement with the Polish community – past, present, or future.